by John Bandler

-In my work as a lawyer with organizations and their cybersecurity, privacy, compliance, policies and procedures, I find it helpful to think of external rules.
+In my work as a lawyer with organizations and their cybersecurity, privacy, compliance, policies and procedures, we help develop their internal rules, and in that context it is helpful to think of external rules.
 An external rule is imposed upon a person or organization from outside, such as from the government.
 Obvious examples of such external rules are laws and regulations.
 Criminal laws are important external rules we should comply with.
 Then there are a myriad number of civil laws, including specific statutes and general legal principles for areas such as negligence and contract.

 As organizations think about what their internal rules are (or should be) they must consider all applicable external rules.